Why Some Communications Work and Others Don’t

 Written by Tim Creasey

 Many project leaders and project managers appreciate the need for communications during change.
 But some mistakenly believe that change management equals effective communications.
-To compound the issue, project teams tend to believe that the main messages employees want to hear relate to the project itself, what is happening and when, and that employees want to hear these messages from them.
+To compound the issue, project teams tend to believe that the main messages people want to hear relate to the project itself, what is happening and when, and that people want to hear these messages from them.

-But when we examine the concept of senders and receivers in communication, we reveal how project teams undermine their own changes by communicating the wrong messages through the wrong people.
-We also reveal who employees really want to hear from, and how to make these communications work.
+When we examine the concept of senders and receivers in communication, we see how project teams undermine their own changes by communicating the wrong messages through the wrong people.
+We also reveal who the people impacted by change really want to hear from, and how to make these communications work.

-The people manager may spend 95% of the conversation talking about the business and 5% talking about the implications to the employee.
+The people manager may spend 95% of the conversation talking about the business and 5% talking about the implications to a team member.
 But at home, those percentages flip.
-Much of the key business information communicated by the people manager to the impacted employee in this first conversation goes unheard.
+Much of the key business information communicated by the people manager to the impacted person in this first conversation goes unheard.
 Why?
-The message is overshadowed by the employee's concerns about job security and fear of change.
+The message is overshadowed by concerns about job security and fear of change.

-Many factors influence what a person hears during change and how they interpret the information, including:
+Many factors influence what someone hears during change and how they interpret the information, including:

 - Other career or educational plans